uncopenweb/jsonic/_sources/rest.txt

 ---------------

 Gets a synthesized speech file previously created by `/synth`.
 For status codes in the 200s, the response body contains the bytes of the file, possibly limited to a range specified in the request.

+At deployment time, a web server optimized for serving static files may safely mask this portion of the JSonic REST API and serve the synthesized speech files itself without informing the JSonic server.